machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - An empty entry has no special command meaning; when the hosting environment supplies it, it is treated as ordinary follow-up input rather than as a continue or exit command.
 - Enter any other text to send it as the next chat prompt.

 Interactive input requires an environment that supports it.
-In a non-interactive execution environment, acts proceed without chat input.
+In a non-interactive execution environment, acts proceed without chat input; use a predefined non-interactive act when the task must run unattended.

 ## Inheritance, overrides, and defaults